Hamdaan-P/Statistical-Analysis-Portfolio/README.md

 # Statistical Analysis Portfolio

-Comprehensive portfolio demonstrating a variety of real-world statistical analysis projects using Python, Power BI, and Jupyter Notebooks.
+Comprehensive portfolio demonstrating a variety of real-world statistical analysis projects using Python and Jupyter Notebooks.
 Each project folder presents a unique data scenario, complete with code, methodology, and business insights.

 ---